banituze/testing/README.md

 - Allowed variance percentage
 - DAX code to test

-For each new KPI created, document the definition and business rules as explained in last week Greg's article [05 - What content is in a Design Document - Workflow Issues Business Rules](https://github.com/alexbadiu-insightsinmotion/PBI-Documentation/blob/main/05%20-%20What%20content%20is%20in%20a%20Design%20Document%20-%20Workflow%20Issues%20Business%20Rules.md#business-rules)  and request an example (e.g., number of employees in France in December 2024).
-This Excel file will serve as a reference and be part of the "Definition of Done" criteria.

 ##### 2. Import the Excel File into Power BI

 Integrate this file as a disconnected table in your model.